tbogdala/rust-llama.cpp/README.md

 - [x] ADDED:  Support for [GBNF grammars](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) through the `PredictOptions::grammar` string and added a new 'predict_grammar_test.rs' unit test as an example.
+- [x] CHANGE: Removed numa options on model load for now; upstream implementation changed to support an enumeration of strategies, which can be implemented if there's a need for it.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master'